How does Dogs Trust care for smuggled puppies seized at UK borders?

 When did the Puppy Pilot start?

 The Puppy Pilot was launched in December 2015.
-In one year, Dogs Trust has cared for over 760 designer puppies including Dachshund puppies, French Bulldog puppies, Pug puppies and Chow Chow puppies.
+Since then, Dogs Trust has cared for over 800 designer puppies including Dachshund puppies, French Bulldog puppies, Pug puppies and Chow Chow puppies.
 Sadly, this figure is just the tip of the iceberg.

 6% of puppies rescued by the Puppy Pilot didn’t make it.
 They were simply too young to be separated from their mums, and couldn’t handle the dehydration, malnutrition and poor conditions they suffered on the journey.